yash-xeon/dotfiles/README.md

-# i3-config
+# dotfiles configs
-My i3 window manager config files.
+My window manager and other customisation config files.